-- Faculté des sciences économiques - www.unine.ch/seco

-Economic growth (5ER1018)

-Filières concernées Nombre d'heures Validation Crédits ECTS Bachelor en sciences économiques, orientation comptabilité/finance Cours: 2 ph écrit: 2 h 3 Bachelor en sciences économiques, orientation économie politique Cours: 2 ph écrit: 2 h 3 Bachelor en sciences économiques, orientation management Cours: 2 ph écrit: 2 h 3 Bachelor en sciences économiques, orientation ressources humaines Cours: 2 ph écrit: 2 h 3 Bachelor en sciences économiques, orientation systèmes d'information Cours: 2 ph écrit: 2 h 3 Bachelor en systèmes naturels Cours: 2 ph écrit: 2 h 3 Pilier principal B A - économie Cours: 2 ph écrit: 2 h 3 Pilier secondaire B A - économie Cours: 2 ph écrit: 2 h 3 ph=période hebdomadaire, pg=période globale, j=jour, dj=demi-jour, h=heure, min=minute
+• Faculté des sciences économiques www.unine.ch/seco Economic growth (5ER1018) Filières concernées Nombre d'heures Validation Crédits ECTS Bachelor en sciences économiques, orientation économie politique Cours: 2 ph Voir ci-dessous 3 Bachelor en sciences économiques, orientation management Cours: 2 ph Voir ci-dessous 3 Bachelor en systèmes naturels Cours: 2 ph Voir ci-dessous 3 Pilier principal B A - économie Cours: 2 ph Voir ci-dessous 3 ph=période hebdomadaire, pg=période globale, j=jour, dj=demi-jour, h=heure, min=minute Période d'enseignement:

-Période d'enseignement:

-Semestre Automne

-Equipe enseignante:

-Prof. Milad ZARIN, Chair of Economics, Institute of Economic Research, A.-L. Breguet 2, CH-2000 NEUCHATEL +41 32 718 1355 - milad.zarin@unine.ch

-Cécile HEDIGER, teaching assistant and PhD candidate, Institute of Economic Research, A.-L. Breguet 2, CH-2000 NEUCHATEL +41 32 718 1344 - cecile.hediger@unine.ch

-Objectifs:

-The objectives of this 3-credit (ECTS) course can be summarized as follows: grasping the main mechanisms governing the long-term economic growth process as well as the key determinants of this evolution; acquiring the capacity to formulate economic policy recommendations aimed at enhancing the growth potential of the economy; and understanding the causes of low economic growth in Switzerland during the recent decades.
+• Semestre Automne Equipe enseignante Prof. Milad ZARIN, Chair of Economics, Institute of Economic Research, A.-L. Breguet 2, CH-2000 NEUCHATEL (Room 1.238) +41 32 718 1355 milad.zarin@unine.ch Laurent Ott, teaching assistant and PhD candidate, Institute of Economic Research, A.-L. Breguet 2, CH-2000 NEUCHATEL (Room 1.239) +41 32 718 1941 laurent.ott@unine.ch Objectifs The objectives of this 3-credit (ECTS) course can be summarized as follows: grasping the main mechanisms governing the long-term economic growth process as well as the key determinants of this evolution from both positive and normative viewpoints; acquiring the capacity to formulate economic policy recommendations aimed at enhancing the growth potential of the economy; conducting a case study of sluggish economic growth; and understanding the multi-facet impact of State activity on economic growth.
+Contenu The course provides an overview of the main determinants of long-term economic growth.
+By adopting a long-run perspective, it complements introductory and intermediate-level macroeconomics courses which mainly study the business cycle, thereby focusing on short-run fluctuations of economic activity.
+To this effect, we review a number of theoretical models enabling us to explain the growth patterns observed in industrialized and emerging economies as well as in less-developed countries.

-Contenu:

-The course provides an overview of the main determinants of long-term economic growth.
-By adopting a long-run perspective, it complements bachelor-level first-year and second-year macroeconomics courses which mainly study the business cycle, focusing on short-run fluctuations of economic activity.

-To this effect, we review a number of theoretical models enabling us to explain the growth patterns observed in industrialized and emerging economies as well as in less developed countries.
 In particular, we highlight the influence of economic policy tools in this process.
-After an introductory chapter dealing with basic definitions and stylized facts characterizing observed economic growth trends, we move on to study three generations of growth theories, namely Harrod-Domar and Solow-Swan frameworks as well as models categorized under "endogenous growth".
-Despite our focus on "positive" growth theories, we do not neglect the "normative" approach and also define the conditions for an "optimal" economic growth.
-The course also includes a case study, namely the so-called "growth deficit" in Switzerland, allowing students to apply theoretical results to a real-life problem.
+After an introductory chapter dealing with basic definitions and stylized facts of economic growth, we sequentially study three generations of growth theories, namely Harrod-Domar, Solow-Swan (neo-classical) and endogenous growth models.
+Despite our focus on "positive" growth theories, we do not neglect the normative approach and discuss the conditions for "optimal" economic growth.
+The course also includes a case study, namely the phenomenon known as "growth deficit" in Switzerland, allowing students to apply acquired theoretical knowledge to a real-life problem.
 Finally, we study the impact of various government interventions on economic growth before summarizing the main findings in the concluding chapter.

-Forme de l'évaluation:

-Grading is based on a 2-hour written exam during the exam session at the end of the semester.

-Retake: 2-hour written exam.

-Exams cover the entire range of subjects taught, including exercises and proposed readings.
+Forme de l'évaluation Grading is based on a 2-hour written exam during the exam session at the end of the semester.
+Retake: 2-hour written exam during the exam session Exams cover the entire range of subjects taught, including exercises and proposed readings.
 No documents or connected objects are allowed during the exams.
 Any violation of these rules will be considered as fraud, leading to the withdrawal of unauthorized items and possibly exam failure.

-Documentation:

-The following textbook is recommended for this course:

-Jones, Charles and Dietrich Vollrath, Introduction to Economic Growth, 3rd edition, New York, Norton, 2013.

-Other course materials (lecture notes, journal articles, book extracts, problem sets) will be provided throughout the semester on the platform (Moodle).
+Documentation The following textbooks are recommended for this course: Jones, Charles and Dietrich Vollrath, Introduction to Economic Growth, 3rd edition, New York, Norton, 2013. de La Grandville, Olivier, Economic Growth - A Unified Approach, 2nd edition, Cambridge, Cambridge University Press, 2017.
+Other course materials (lecture notes, journal articles, book extracts, exercises) will be provided throughout the semester on the e-platform Moodle.
 Also, some handouts (illustrations) will be distributed during lectures.

-- Faculté des sciences économiqueswww.unine.ch/seco

-Economic growth (5ER1018)

-Pré-requis:

-Introductory and intermediate macroeconomics (Macro-économie I & Macro-économie II).
+Pré-requis Intermediate-level macroeconomics and microeconomics.